SpuelMett/Boinc-Home-Assistant-Integration/README.md

 ### soft stop check
 Lets you manually check for the soft stop.
 This will be done automatically every minute.

-# Usage
+# Example automation
-- Copy the spuelmett_boinc folder into the custom_components folder.
-This folder should be inside the config folder of home assistant.
-If this folder does not exist yet, create it.
-- Restart Home Assistant
-- Search for the newly added "Boinc Contorl" integration
-- Fill in a name, the ip and the remote password of your boinc client.
-The name can be chosen freely.
-- Optionally change the checkpointing time

-Now you can use the mentioned services like any other.
-The naming of the services is "spuelmett_boinc.<service>_<name>" where service is
-- start_boinc
-- stop_boinc
-- soft_stop_boinc
-- soft_stop_check

-and name is what you chose in the config.
-Here is an example automation in the automations.yaml.
-It starts boinc if my energy consumption from grid is under -10 watts for 5 minutes.
+An example automation that starts BOINC if the energy consumption from grid is under -10 watts for 5 minutes.
 ```yaml
 - id: '1111111111111'
   alias: Start Boinc